hughec1329/139_milk/README.md

 - look at seasonality - cf corn - affected by weather at planting ( may) and tasseling (??) - spikes.

+# post meeting 5/30
+- conditional heteroskedastic
+- use diff butter and cream diff proportions at time.
+- ratio as a fiunction of time